 The postgres database is a test database with toy data filled in when the flexmeasures container starts.
-You could also connect it to some other database, by setting a different SQLALCHEMY_DATABASE_URI in the config.
+You could also connect it to some other database (on your PC, in the cloud), by setting a different SQLALCHEMY_DATABASE_URI in the config.